trihatmaja/hwio/devices/pcf8591/README.md

 Read the value:

-	// Get the value of channel 0, up to 3 val := converter.ReadByte(0)
+	// Get the value of channel 0 up to 3 val := converter.ReadChannel(0)
-	// Get the value of channel 0, 2 bit
-	val := converter.Read(0, 2)

 Write the value: